Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Constant-Depth CX ladders

 \subsection{Results}

-We collected experimental results for both unencoded and encoded constant-depth CNOT ladders with both 8 and 12 logical qubits.
-The measurements of these circuits are post-processed via loss detection, decoding (for the encoded circuits), and Pauli-correction (as described in Section \ref{subsection:post-processing}).
+We collected experimental results for both unencoded and encoded constant-depth CX ladders with both 8 and 12 logical qubits.
+The measurements of these circuits are post-processed via loss detection, decoding (for the encoded circuits), and Pauli correction (as described in Section \ref{subsection:post-processing}).
 The unencoded and encoded 8 logical qubit circuits had a post-processing survival rate of 0.804 and 0.066, respectively.
 Meanwhile, the unencoded and encoded 12 logical qubit circuits had a post-processing survival rate of 0.768 and 0.009, respectively.
-Here we report error rates: the fraction of post-processed measurements equal to the single, expected bit-string for each ladder.
+Here we report success rates: the fraction of accepted measurements equal to the single, expected bitstring for each ladder.
 The results for the 8 logical qubit experiment are given in Figure \ref{fig:cdcx_8lq}.
 For this experiment, we collected data over 10 random initial product states.
-We note that every encoded circuit achieves a statistically significant decrease in error rate compared to its unencoded counterpart.
-On average the encoded error rate is nearly 4 times lower than the unencoded error rate.
+Every encoded circuit achieved a statistically significant decrease in error rate compared to its unencoded counterpart, with an average encoded error rate nearly 4 times lower than the unencoded error rate.
 The results for the 12 logical qubit experiment are given in Figure \ref{fig:cdcx_12lq}.
-For this experiment, we collected data over 3 random initial product states.
-On average the encoded error rate is over 4 times lower than the unencoded error rate.
-We note that although the absolute error rates increased when increasing logical qubit count from 8 to 12, the improvement factor remained roughly the same, suggesting that said improvement may be maintained with further increases to logical qubit count.
+For this experiment, we collected data over 4 random initial product states and found average encoded error rate more than 2 times lower than the unencoded error rate.